-The Draft Plan, to which the Proposed Material Alterations relate, sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
+The Draft Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure. sustainable development, tourism. environmental protection environmental management.
 The Plan must comply with relevant higher-level strategic actions and will, in turn, guide lower level strategic actions.
-These documents include plans and programmes such as those detailed Appendix I^2 (see also, Section 4 in "Environmental Baseline", Section 5 "Strategic Environmental Objectives", Section 6 "Description of Alternatives" and Section 9 "Mitigation Measures").
+These documents include plans and programmes such as those detailed in Appendix I (see also, Section 4 "Environmental Baseline", Section 5 "Strategic Environmental Objectives", Section "Description of Alternatives" and Section 9 "Mitigation Measures").
 These documents have been subject to their own environmental assessment processes, as relevant.

 The National Planning Framework (NPF) sets out Ireland's planning policy direction for the next 22 years.
 The NPF is to be implemented through Regional Spatial and Economic Strategies (RSESs) and lower tier Development Plans and Local Area Plans.
-The RSES for the Eastern and Midlands Region sets out objectives for land use planning, tourism, sustainable development, infrastructure, environmental protection and environmental management that have been subject to environmental assessment and must be implemented through the County Development Plan.
+The RSES for the Eastern and Midlands Region sets out objectives for land use planning, tourism, infrastructure, sustainable development, environmental protection and environmental management that have been subject to environmental assessment and must be implemented through the County Development Plan.